Impact Investing for African children and their nutrition.

 Nutrition-sensitive investing approach

-ATNi, in partnership with iGravity, are creating an Impact-Linked Finance Fund (ILFF) to improve nutrition outcomes in East Africa.
+ATNi, in partnership with iGravity, are working to embed nutrition sensitive outcomes within an Impact-Linked Finance Fund (ILFF) to improve nutrition outcomes in Sub-Saharan Africa.
 The ILFF provides finance to high-impact enterprises and directly rewards these for positive outcomes generated through their activities.
 Ultimately, it should attract more funding for impact investors focused on nutrition outcomes.

 Nutrition Finance Business Monitoring (NFBM)